AWS Core Specification#

 HTTP response checksums#

-A client MUST use the list of supported algorithms modeled in the responseAlgorithms property to look up the checksum(s) for which validation MUST be performed.
+A client MUST use the list of supported algorithms modeled in the responseAlgorithms property and filter it for the algorithms supported by the client to look up the checksum(s) for which validation MUST be performed.
 The client MUST look for the HTTP header in the response as per the resolving checksum name section.
+From the available headers in the response, the client MUST pick only one checksum to validate.

 A client MUST raise an error if the response checksum to validate does not match computed checksum of the response payload for the same checksum algorithm.